indiana-university/easy-lang-markup-tinymce-plugin/README.md

 - Provides visual highlighting of language-marked sections for easy verification
 - Keyboard shortcuts for applying language markup
 - Remove language markup from selections or entire document
+- Support for WordPerfect
+  - Autodetection of dashicons
+  - Support for tinyMCE 4
+  - Support for WP translation services via wp_localize_script and PB_LanguageSelectorToken object
+  - ./utils/build_wp_localize_script_block.js will auto-build wp_localize_script call
+- All translation keys are literal strings that go through .translate(key) to support auto-localization tools

+## AI Utilization

+- Plugin is AI code free
+- Provided localization file translations were provided by AI.
+Some were proofed by humans.
+See [./docs/i18n_notes.md](./docs/i18n_notes.md) for details.

 ## Demo